yTakkar/Facemash/README.md

 # Facemash
-A web-app created with React to vote your favorite users.
+A web-app created with React to vote for your favorite users.
 Screenshots below!!

 # Quick liks
 1. [Screenshots](#screenshots)